Senior Advisor for Corrections, Sustainability in Prisons Project

 The partnership was co-led from the start.
 From 2003 to 2011, Dan and Nalini served as co-directors, and they formalized the Sustainability in Prisons Project through an unprecedented cooperative agreement between their institutions.
 Evergreen’s directorship was passed to Dr. Carri LeRoy in 2011, and Carri and Dan led SPP through a highly productive period: under their leadership the project grew three-fold.
 Dan was appointed by Governor Inslee as Secretary of the Washington Department of Corrections in October, 2015.
 He continues to invest in SPP as our Senior Advisor for Corrections, and we are grateful to him for more than a decade of service and leadership.

-Dan has a Master of Public Administration from The Evergreen State College.
+Dan has a Bachelor’s degree in arts from The Evergreen State College.